-Venice, Venezia, City of Bridges, City of Light, City of Water and Queen of the Adriatic, La Serenissima are all other names for this amazing city located on a group of sinking islands in the middle of a lagoon in NE Italy.
+Venice, Venezia, City of Bridges, City of Light, City of Water, and Queen of the Adriatic, La Serenissima are all descriptive names for this amazing city located on a group of sinking islands in the middle of a lagoon in NE Italy.

 There really is no place on earth like Venice (not even in Las Vegas!).
 This is truly one of the top locations in the world to photograph.

-We especially like it for “twilight” or “blue hour” photography.
+We especially like photographing Venice at “twilight” or “blue hour.”
 This is the period of time just after sunset and before sunrise when during a window of opportunity of no more than 20 minutes, the incandescent street light combined with the ambient blue light of the sky allows for a magical exposure.

 We invite you to join Jim and Magrit for our Venice Photo Tour in this magical city.
 It is truly one of the places not to be missed, especially for photographers.

-- Our days will be spent exploring the maize of narrow lanes and bridges and visiting and photographing iconic images as well as off-the-beaten-track scenes.
+Our days will be spent exploring the maze of narrow lanes and bridges and visiting and photographing iconic images as well as off-the-beaten-track scenes.

-- In addition to great photography opportunities we will have time for photo sharing and critiques.
-We will also be lecturing on photographic topics including:
+In addition to great photo opportunities on our Netherlands Photo Tour, we will be lecturing (mostly in the field) on photographic topics including:

-The Venice Photo Tour begins at our hotel just off Campo Santa Maria Formosa at 4 pm.
-We will have an orientation to get to know each other and to go over the agenda and goals for the next four days.
+The Venice Photo Tour begins at our hotel just off Campo Santa Maria Formosa at 4 pm with an orientation to get to know each other and to go over the agenda and goals for the next four days.
 Jim will give a short tutorial on correct exposure and the use of the camera’s histogram.

 Campo Santa Maria Formosa is a beautiful square where we will start our exploration of Venice.
 This will be our “home campo” for our stay.
-We will point out the best coffee bars, ATM machines and the local laundry service.
-We will spend some time exploring this square and the nearby ones including San Marco, SS Filipo & Giacomao and Santi Giovanni e Paolo.
+We will point out the best coffee bars, ATM machines, and the local laundry service.
+We will spend some time exploring this square and the nearby ones including San Marco, SS Filipo & Giacomo, and Santi Giovanni e Paolo.

-After breakfast we will make our way via vaporetto to the Dosoduro sestiere (district).
+After breakfast, we will make our way via Vaporetto to the Dorsoduro Sestiere (district).
 We love this district for getting away from crowds.
-Meandering east past the church of Santa Maria della Salute (remember from the previous night?) we make our way to Punta della Dogana, a spectacular viewing spot looking out over the San Marco Basin, San Marco Square, the Giudecca and the church of San Giorgio Maggiore.
+Meandering east past the church of Santa Maria della Salute (remember from the previous night?) we make our way to Punta della Dogana, a spectacular viewing spot looking out over the San Marco Basin, San Marco Square, the Giudecca, and the church of San Giorgio Maggiore.

-Lunch can be taken with the group or on your own.
-After lunch, Jim and Magrit will introduce you to a few of their “Secret Photo Stashes” near our hotel: A back-alley Franciscan church with a pair of lovely and very photogenic cloisters, among the oldest in Venice; A museum housed in what was originally the home of a sixteenth century Venetian Doge (the chief magistrate and leader of the Most Serene Republic of Venice) with a couple of outstanding photo ops; And very close by our hotel, a lovely and quintessential piazetta featuring some of the oldest dwellings in Venice.
+After lunch, Jim and Magrit will introduce you to a few of their “Secret Photo Stashes” near our hotel: A back-alley Franciscan church with a pair of lovely and very photogenic cloisters, among the oldest in Venice; A museum housed in what was originally the home of a sixteenth-century Venetian Doge (the chief magistrate and leader of the Most Serene Republic of Venice) with a couple of outstanding photo ops; And very close by our hotel, a lovely and quintessential Piazzetta featuring some of the oldest dwellings in Venice.
 All these locations are close enough to be able to return to them at different times of the day for the “right light.”

 At 6 pm we will make one of the last elevator trips up to the top of San Mark’s clock tower, the Campanile.
 Rising 320 feet above San Marco Square this is a great time to break out your 200mm plus telephoto to capture graphic patterns of church domes, tile rooftops, people, pigeons, and chairs and tables of elegant cafés illuminated by the low slanting light at day’s end.

 Dinner in one of the many fine and off-the-beaten-track restaurants.
-For the best quality and experience, we seek out the ones locals frequent.
+For the best quality and experience, we seek out the places that the locals frequent.

-We will visit the Jewish Ghetto in the Canneregio district.
-The word “ghetto” is derived from Venetian Italian meaning “a part of a city, especially a slum area, occupied by a minority group” and this was in fact the first Jewish ghetto.
-A sad aspect of Venetian history but an interesting place and a lovely quiet campo to visit none-the-less.
+We will visit the Jewish Ghetto in the Cannaregio district.
+The word “ghetto” is derived from Venetian Italian meaning “a part of a city, especially a slum area, occupied by a minority group” and this was, in fact, the first Jewish ghetto.
+A sad aspect of Venetian history but an interesting place and a lovely quiet campo to visit nonetheless.

-We will have an early dinner in the Canneregio before making our way to the Rialto Bridge for pre-sunset shooting from the bridge.
+We will have an early dinner in the Cannaregio before making our way to the Rialto Bridge for pre-sunset shooting from the bridge.

-You will not regret finding yourself at this site at this hour.
+You will not regret finding yourself here at this hour.
 The lights in the many lamp posts are still turned on, allowing for great starbursts at f16.
-This early in the morning, there are no crowds, just photographers and a few late-night party goers heading back to the stable.
+This early in the morning, there are no crowds, just a few photographers and late-night party goers heading back to the stable.
 This is absolutely the best time to be in San Marco Square for photography.
 We will have the place to ourselves (hard to imagine the crowded zoo only a few hours later) and will experience the magical pre-sunrise blue hour and then the sunrise before heading back to the hotel for breakfast and a very leisurely morning.
 Think “Great Big Nap.”